Kitware/VTK/Wrapping/Python/README_WRAP.txt

 deleted once there are no remaining references to it either from inside Python or from other VTK objects.
-It is possible to get rid of the local reference to the object by using the python 'del' command, i.e. "del o", and this will results in a call to o->Delete() if the local reference to the object was the last remaining reference to the object from within Python.
+It is possible to get rid of the local reference to the object by using the python 'del' command, i.e. "del o", and this will result in a call to o->Delete() if the local reference to the object was the last remaining reference to the object from within Python.